The History of Thornton

 Founded in 1974, the Thornton Historical Society consists of volunteers that are dedicated to the preservation of the history of the village.
 The Historical Museum is housed in the old St. Paul Lutheran Church building that was built in 1904.

-We are proud to have on display many Native American artifacts, unique fossils from the Thornton Quarry, the village's first fire engine, original photographs, documents, vintage fire and police memorabilia and many other Thornton related objects and articles.
+We are proud to have on display many Native American artifacts, unique fossils from the Thornton Quarry, the village's first fire engine, original photos, documents, vintage fire and police memorabilia and many other Thornton related objects.

 114 N Hunter Street